 • A hand rake to pull leaves and ivy away from the trunk and ground around it to make it visible;

 • A trowel to dig for decay below the soil surface;

 • A measuring tape to record the diameter or circumference of the tree;

 • Binoculars to look for problems in the canopy.

 Our advanced tools include:

-When our inspectors have reason to suspect that a tree has decay inside the trunk or roots, or when certain kinds of fungus are growing on a tree, this sophisticated machine is invaluable for determining how much decay there is.
-When we use the machine, the results it provides guide us when we advise homeowners about taking their tree down.
+When our inspectors have reason to suspect that a tree has decay in its trunk or roots, or when certain kinds of fungus are growing on a tree, this sophisticated machine is invaluable for determining how much decay is present.
+With the information the Resistograph provides, we can advise homeowners about keeping or needing to remove a tree.
 In many cases, the Cities of Atlanta and Decatur require a Resistograph test to determine whether or not to approve a tree removal permit.
-Though most of the time we don't need to put it to use, we bring this machine to every inspection we perform.
+Though much of the time we don't need to put our Resistograph to use, we bring this machine to every inspection we perform.